jebarjonet/poseidon/README.md

 # Poseidon
 With Poseidon I manage places I like in Paris.
-Looks like another of my projects, [eOli](https://github.com/jebarjonet/eOli), but it is now a cleaner and more powerful in managing places, using **MeteorJS**.
+Looks like another of my projects, [eOli](https://github.com/jebarjonet/eOli), but it is cleaner, more powerful for managing places and it is using **MeteorJS**.
 However compared to *eOli* there is no searching or filtering, only a raw bunch of places on a map.

 ## Technologies
 - [Meteor 1.3.2.4](https://meteor.com/)